patkar12345/Project/README.md

-**Data Analysis IPL Match portfolio
+Data Analysis IPL Match portfolio

-Power BI dashboard showcasing an in-depth analysis of IPL cricket seasons!
+My latest Power BI dashboard showcasing an in-depth analysis of IPL cricket seasons!
 Here in the link below you will find everything you are interested about cricket.

 https://dipnanayak.blogspot.com/